Who We Are

 A research team led by Dr. Jason Purnell at Washington University, in collaboration with Saint Louis University, released For the Sake of All, a landmark report on the health and well-being of African Americans in St. Louis.
 The report demonstrated how racial and economic disparities negatively impact not just individuals but the entire region’s growth and prosperity.
 It outlined policy recommendations to improve health, education, economic opportunity, and neighborhood conditions — many of which continue to guide equity-focused efforts in St. Louis today.

 Dr. Jason Purnell, a respected leader in health equity and economic mobility, was named president of JSMF.
-Under his leadership, the Foundation sharpened its focus on inclusive economic growth — advancing efforts in workforce development, small business support, wealth-building, and civic infrastructure.
+Under his leadership, the Foundation refocused its mission on improving economic mobility in St. Louis by advancing efforts in workforce development, small business support, wealth-building, and civic infrastructure.